montagejs/montagejs.org/docs/hello-montagejs.md

 4. Open the builds directory, double-click the symlink, and then double-click index.html.

-    This opens the temperature converter application in the browser—without Minit doubling as your on-demand web server (note the file URL in the browser's address bar).
+    This opens the temperature converter application in the browser—without minit doubling as your on-demand web server (note the file URL in the browser's address bar).

 To deploy the final application, all you have to do is copy the directory pointed to by the builds symlink to a web server.